vaadin/vaadin-gradle-plugin/README.md

 ## Tasks

-There are the following tasks:

-* `vaadinClean` will clean the project completely and removes `node_modules`, `package*.json` and `webpack.*.js`.
-  You can use this task to clean up your project in case Vaadin throws mysterious exceptions, especially after you upgraded Vaadin to a newer version.
-* `vaadinPrepareFrontend` will prepare your project for development.
-Calling this task will allow you to run the project e.g. in Tomcat with Intellij Ultimate.
-  The task checks that node and npm tools are installed, copies frontend resources available inside `.jar` dependencies to `node_modules`, and creates or updates `package.json` and `webpack.config.json` files.
-* `vaadinBuildFrontend` will use webpack to compile all JavaScript and CSS files into one huge bundle in production mode, and will place that by default into the `build/vaadin-generated` folder.
-The folder is then later picked up by `jar` and `war` tasks which then package the folder contents properly onto the classpath.
-Note that this task is not automatically hooked into `war`/`jar`/`assemble`/`build` and need to be invoked explicitly.
-Note: this task will not be triggered automatically if `productionMode` is set to false.

 Most common commands for all projects:

 * `./gradlew clean build` - builds the project and prepares the project for development.
 Automatically